lino-framework/book/docs/specs/courses.rst

 .. class:: ActivityLayout

+    .. attribute:: text

+      The translatable designation used as menu label.

     .. attribute:: courses_table

       Which table to use for showing activities having this layout.

 The state of an activity